Stress and Dentistry: How to Reduce and Manage Stress

 Research and surveys show that dentistry can be one of the most stressful occupations.
 The demands you face daily can boost stress levels.
 Here are some of the various causes of stress:

-The demands of dental appointment schedules can cause constant stress on dentists.
+• Time Pressure: The demands of dental appointment schedules can cause constant stress on dentists.
 A recent report on physician wait times showed that 87% of dentists had wait times of 20 minutes or less.
-The report also showed that patients waiting over 20 minutes often left a clinic dissatisfied.
+The report also showed that patients waiting over 20 minutes often left the clinic dissatisfied.

-Dentists often work overtime and take long-due vacations.
-Such factors can cause dentists to experience physical exhaustion.
-For example, sleep and mood are connected.
+• Economic Pressure: Dentists often work overtime and take long-overdue vacations, which can cause them to experience physical exhaustion.
+Sleep and mood are connected.
 According to Harvard University, not getting enough sleep can cause people to become stressed and irritable.

-Many people seek dental work to have the “perfect smile.”
-Meanwhile, some of the personality traits such as this perfectionism, which make a good dentist, can also lead to depression or addiction.
+• Perfectionism: Many people seek dental work for the “perfect smile.”
+Meanwhile, some of the personality traits, such as this perfectionism, which make a good dentist, can also lead to depression or addiction.

 Factors like focus are essential for a dentist’s work.
 However, stress can negatively affect a person’s ability to focus.